AnanthSankaralingam/chromie/README.md

 1. fix schema mandatory fields so generic extensions don't generate empty files
 2. suggest prompts to users at start. maybe survey or prompt library, something like "Extensions for marketers"
 3. update tab suggested prompts to be rendered as a vertical list, similar to how chatgpt does it
+4. update feedback button to be an overlay in bottom right corner

 P1 <br>
 1. test product end to end, along with billing